 - Public health – vaccination and immunisation: consists of four indicators (worth up to 64 points) across one service area - vaccination and immunisation

-- Quality improvement: consists of eight indicators (worth up to 76 points) across two areas – optimising access and prescription drug dependency.
+- Quality improvement: consists of six indicators (worth up to 74 points) across two areas – optimising demand and capacity in general practice and workforce and wellbeing.

 For accessibility purposes, all conditions/measures within public health, public health additional services and public health vaccination and immunisation are to be found under the one heading ‘Public Health’.